 * Blender’s Principled BSDF actually allows setting Specular values higher than 1 to render material denser than IOR 1.8 (like a diamond for example).

-- Most modern production renderers use Schlick’s Approximation to render Fresnel reflections, a simplified Fresnel formula better suited for microfacet glossy reflection models.
+Many modern production renderers use Schlick’s Approximation to render Fresnel reflections, a simplified Fresnel formula that is both faster to compute and better suited for microfacet glossy reflection models.